bbawuah/bbawuah/README.md

-# Hi there, thanks for stopping by 👋
+# Hi there, thanks for stopping by 👋🏿

-I create digital experiences on the web.
+I create digital experiences on the web 🔮

 ---

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a very cool 3D experience.
-- 🌱 I’m currently learning how to integrate WebXR into my projects!
+- 🌱 I’m currently exploring how to integrate WebXR into my projects.
-- 📫 How to reach me:
+- 📫 How to reach me: [LinkedIn](https://nl.linkedin.com/in/brian-bawuah-547439127), [Instagram](https://www.instagram.com/brianbawuah) or [Twitter](https://twitter.com/brianbawuah).
+Whatever works best for you 😉

 ---